Jožef Krajnc: Life

-During the March Revolution, Krajnc served as a member of the Austrian Reichstag from 1848 to 1849, filling in for Vinzenz Gurnigg who did not accept his term.
-Among other duties, Krajnc was a member of the Reichstag's constitutional committee.
+During the March Revolution, Krajnc served as a member of the Austrian Reichstag from 1848 to 1849, taking the seat for Vinzenz Gurnigg who declined his mandate.
+Among other duties, Krajnc served on the Reichstag's constitutional committee.

 From 1850 on Krajnc taught civil law at the University of Graz, first as an extraordinary professor, from 1852 on as ordinary professor.
 His courses were given in Slovene.
-After his chair was dissolved in 1854, he worked for a short time as a consultant to the Austrian ministry of finances in Laibach before receiving a teaching position for civil, business, and exchange law at the Handelsakademie in Hermannstadt in 1855.
-Krajnc kept this position until 1870, when he became a professor of Austrian civil law and German common law at the University of Innsbruck.
+After his chair was dissolved in 1854, he worked for a short time as a consultant to the Austrian Ministry of Finance in Laibach before receiving a teaching position for civil, business, and exchange law at the Handelsakademie in Hermannstadt in 1855.
+Krajnc held this post until 1870, when he became a professor of Austrian civil law and German common law at the University of Innsbruck.

 In 1871, Krajnc was appointed a professor of civil law in Prague.
 This appointment soon turned into a political issue.
-The climate at the University of Prague was dominated and severely poisoned by deep animosities between German-Austrians and Czechs, both among teaching staff as well as among students.
-Many German-Austrians perceived Krajnc – who was not a Czech but nevertheless a Slav – to be a protégé of Austria's Minister of Education Josef Jireček, who was of Czech ancestry, and took the sudden and forced early retirement of Krajnc's German predecessor as an affront.
-A group of German-speaking students, among their leaders Fritz Mauthner, caused his inaugural lecture to end in riots.
-A note of protest against Krajnc's appointment was written by German-Austrian students at the University's faculty of law and directed to the Austrian Ministry of Education, but to no avail.
+The climate at the University of Prague was by serious tensions between German-Austrians and Czechs, both among faculty and among students.
+Although Krajnc was not Czech, German-Austrian opponents viewed him as a protégé of Austria's Minister of Education Josef Jireček, who was of Czech ancestry, and regarded the sudden and forced early retirement of Krajnc's German predecessor as an affront.
+A group of students, including Fritz Mauthner among their ringleaders, caused his inaugural lecture to end in riots.
+German-Austrian law students submitted a note of protest against Krajnc’s appointment to the Austrian Ministry of Education, but to no avail.

 Krajnc died in Prague in 1875.